-All the features described in the following sections are supported by the radio's software version R13.00.00 or later.
+All the features described in the following sections are supported by the software version R14.00.00 or later.

-See Accessing the Radio Information on page 132 to determine your radio software version.
+See Accessing the Radio Information on page 136 to determine the software version of your radio.

 Check with your dealer or system administrator for more details of all the features supported.